joshuatalib/AI_weather_quest/docs/source/submit_forecast.rst

 Populating the DataArray
 ------------------------
-Once an "empty" DataArray is created and its structure is understood, fill the DataArray with forecast probabilities by assigning your data to its `values` attribute.
+Once an empty *DataArray* is created and its structure is understood, fill the *xarray.DataArray* with forecasted probabilities by assigning your data to the `values` attribute.

 **Example**: